polyphony-chat/docs/SPECIFICATION.md

     It is generally preferrable to have the old home server cooperate with the migration, as it allows for a more seamless migration.
-A cooperative homeserver will be able to provide the new home server with all information and data (like uploads) associated with the old account.
+A cooperative homeserver will be able to provide the new home server with all information associated with the old account.
 It can also forward requests regarding the old account to the new server, which makes the process more seamless for other users.
 The "non-cooperative homeserver migration method" is only a last resort.

-!!! bug "TODO"

-    TODO: The previous section mentions "migrating account uploads".
-This needs clarification

 ### 7.2 Re-signing messages